General Terms and Conditions

 12. The customer represents it is not a sanctioned party and will comply with applicable export control and sanctions laws.
 Marad may suspend performance where required by such laws.

-13. Articles 4 (payment), 5 (confidentiality), 8 (intellectual property), 9 (SaaS), 10 (software), 11 (use of the software), 1 (customer data), 15 (liability), 18 (amendments), 19 (applicable law and disputes), and the GDPR supplementary terms survive termination or expiry.
+13. Articles 4 (payment), 5 (confidentiality), 8 (intellectual property), 9 (SaaS), 10 (software), 11 (use of the software), 12 (customer data), 15 (liability), 18 (amendments), 19 (applicable law and disputes), and the Data Processing Agreement (DPA) survive termination or expiry.

 14. The customer shall not make public statements implying sponsorship or endorsement by Marad without prior written consent.